Lycopus europaeus: Etymology and folklore

 It is reputed to have medicinal qualities and has been used by various peoples as a dye, astringent, cosmetic, douche and narcotic.
 Several research studies have been undertaken on the properties of this plant.

 Rembert Dodoens wrote of the names of the plant in the 1578 English translation of his original book published in 1563, as the fourth among the group of horehounds “…: in Brabant water Andoren, and of some Egyptenaers cruyt, that is to say, the Egyptians herbe, bycause of the Rogues and runnegates which call themselves Egyptians, do colour themselves blacke with this herbe.”
-The Brabant original seems to suggest it was used by tramps/hobos who were pretending to be Romany people by darkening their skin.
+The Brabant original seems to suggest it was used by itinerant non-Roma who were pretending to be Romani people by darkening their skin.
 He also wrote that water horehound was not used in medicine.
 Through time it often came to be said that name gypsywort comes from the belief that Romani people would stain their skin with the juice of the plant, although Howard (1987) states that they used it to dye their linen.